US Mint ends production of one dollar coins

 Heraldry of Tunisia

-Ben Ali departs Tunisia after decades of autocracy.
-The Prime Minister has assumed the role of head-of-state.
+Ben-Ali departed on 10 January 2011.
+The Prime Minister promptly assumed the role of head-of-state.

 Political Risk Exposure and Social Media